edward-prosser/corda-docs/content/en/docs/cdl/ledger-evolution-view/modelling-the-ledger.md

 {{< figure zoom="../resources/cdl-ledger-dag.png" width="800" title="Click to zoom image in new tab/window" >}}

-However, it is difficult to get all the information we want to show into this format so we will us a similar form but modify the graph's nodes to closer align to the representations of states already introduced in the Smart Contract view.
+However, it is difficult to get all the information we want to show into this format, so we will use a similar form but modify the graph's nodes to align more closely to the representations of states already introduced in the Smart Contract view.

-We will also not show the signers to the transaction as separate node, instead we will just attach them to the transactions directly.
+We will also not show the signers to the transaction as separate nodes, instead we will just attach them to the transactions directly.